bbazzis/IntelligentSystems-NLP/README.md

 # IntelligentSystems-NLP
 Sentiment Analysis applied to Rihanna discography.
-Download R script and "data" folder, and run the code.
+Download R script and "data" folder, then run the code.